 Our son enjoyed collecting and coloring character cards for his “Scrapbook of Sights” notebook.
 There is also some major lapbooking going on in these units.
 This totally worked for us as our son loved the cutting out, gluing and coloring of different items into his lapbook.

-I must note that we are secular homeschoolers and Project Passport is not secular, however, the references to the Bible, and God are minuscule.
-I was able to omit these references with ease without losing any of the historical integrity of the unit.
+I must note that we are secular homeschoolers and Project Passport is not secular, however, the references to the Bible and God are minuscule.
+We were able to omit these references with ease without losing any of the historical integrity of the unit.

 Project Passport Giveaway